Getting Started as a Health Writer

 2. Being recruited for a job

-Most professional publications use recruiters who find prospective authors who have experience in writing.
-Some publications list job openings for medical writers and editors on their websites under ‘employment’ or ‘jobs.’.
+Most professional publications use recruiters to find prospective authors who have experience in writing.
+Some publications list job openings for medical writers and editors on their websites under ‘employment’ or ‘jobs' or other similarly worded links.
 Another method of finding job openings is by searching job sites.
 Publishers who hire health writers are typically flooded with applications for the positions they list on job sites, and therefore they screen for the best applicants by evaluating applicants’ published work.

 How should I send my writing samples?